Alcan Land Port of Entry

 Current status

-In compliance with the National Environmental Policy Act (NEPA), the U.S. General Services Administration hosted a virtual public meeting in support of an Environmental Impact Statement (EIS) for the expansion and modernization of the Alcan LPOE.
+In compliance with the National Environmental Policy Act (NEPA), GSA has published the draft Environmental Impact Statement (EIS) for the expansion and modernization of the Alcan LPOE.
+The public is encouraged to provide comments on the draft EIS by April 11, 2024.
 See the Environmental review section for more information.

 Environmental review